 About the Field School

-Prof Christopher Lindner, Field School Director, and his colleagues are researching the Palatine German settlers of 1710 & their descendents, many of whom still live in the area around Bard.
+Prof Christopher Lindner, Field School Director, and his colleagues are researching the Palatine German settlers of 1710 & their descendants, many of whom still live in the area near Bard.
 Excavation will continue at the 18th-century Parsonage in Germantown.
 After serving as a home for a succession of German Reformed ministers, this stone house was owned by a Dutch American physician.
 Then a family of African Americans lived there for several generations.
-Reconnaissance testing for the earliest houses in Germantown will take place nearby.
-Additional digging will explore a site in Rhinebeck related to the Palatines.
-Field school students will learn basic techniques of excavation and mapping.
-They will read and discuss a variety of background materials and historical maps, using artist’s reconstructions to formulate interpretations of the discoveries.
-There will also be laboratory analysis of artifact finds.
-Transportation will be provided to the digs, 8 mi north and 10 mi south of Bard.
+For more information about the project, go to: inside.bard.edu/archaeology/

 How to Apply